kelkka/RemoteRenderedVR/Data/QoE Paper (2022)/README.md

 - `Legend_SSQ.csv`

-Key/legend for the numbered assesments in the `SSQ.csv`-file
+Key/legend for the numbered assessment in the `SSQ.csv`-file

 - `Subject_Metadata.csv`

-Per-subject metadata about age, gender and VR-experience, togethere with an anonymized user ID that follows through the dataset.
+Per-subject metadata about age, gender and VR-experience, together with an anonymized user ID that follows through the dataset.

 ## Excel files